Joan Straumanis

 EXECUTIVE SEARCHES

-Manager, FIPSE staff hirings (in response to special appropriation), 2000.
+FIPSE staff hirings (in response to Congressional appropriation), manager, 2000.

 INTERNATIONAL PROFESSIONAL PROJECTS